EasyGo Farm

 3. Choose a livestock species compatible with your

 temperament and physical capabilities.
 Loud, abrupt or timid individuals rarely resonate with flighty, reactive poultry and livestock.
-“Do-it-my-way-or-else” humans and headstrong, aggressive animals are bound to clash.
+“My way or the highway” humans and headstrong, aggressive animals are bound to clash.

 Assess your mindset carefully and choose a compatible species.
 It’ll save a heap of upset for all concerned.
-Interacting with many animal species requires considerable brawn.
-Don’t take on a bird or beast you physically can’t handle.
+Interacting with many animal species requires considerable muscle.
+Don’t take on an animal you physically can’t handle.
 It’ll be frustrating and dangerous if you do.

 4. Prepare adequate facilities before bringing livestock home.
-If you don’t already have the necessary livestock facilities available on your farm, make sure you have enough land, financial resources and know-how to make the necessary improvements.
+If you don’t already have the necessary livestock facilities available on your farm, make sure you have enough land, financial resources and knowledge to add them.
 Also make sure you can obtain the necessarily building permits to make the changes.
-If you need chutes and squeezes, raceways or 7-foot bull-tight fences, build them or choose a different species.
-Factoring in injuries, losses and breakouts; it’s the safe and economical thing to do.
+If you need chutes or 7-foot fences, build them or choose a different species.
+Factor in injuries, losses and breakouts; it’s the safe and economical thing to do.

-5. Take care of the livestock-keeping legalities before purchasing animals.
+5. Take care of the livestock legalities before purchasing animals.

 6. Discuss your livestock venture with area veterinarians.